 When filing a VAT return, you enter the VAT on your turnover from margin goods at question 1.
 If you have margin turnover (with a positive profit margin) and also a 'normal' turnover, you add up the VAT.

-The margin scheme in your administration: 2 methods
+The margin scheme in your records

 You must record the purchase and sale of second-hand goods in your administration.
-There are 2 methods for this with margin goods:>
+There are 2 methods for this with margin goods:

 1. The globalisation scheme